georgemonkey/sqlconnectorpython/README.md

-Just plug in your own values.
+plug in your own values 😄

--Parth Amradkar
+- parth a